-In areas served by the Cisco CMTS model 10000, the Comcast usage meter is highly accurate to within plus-or-minus 0.5% over the month.
+The Comcast usage meter is highly accurate to within plus-or-minus 0.6% over the month.
 Based on our test results, subscribers should be able to rely on the meter's accuracy to better understand how much Internet traffic they are consuming, and how to manage that traffic if they wish.